debjani-bhowmick/DRLND-continous-learning/README.md

 Visual Observations:* None.

 * Reset Parameters: Two, corresponding to goal size, and goal movement speed.

+#### Solving the Environment

 * Environment Solving Criteria: The target for the agent is to solve the environment by achieving a score of +30 averaged across all 20 agents for 100 consecutive episodes.

-#### Solving the Environment
-** Criteria for solving the environment**

-The barrier for solving the environment is to take into account the presence of many agents.
-In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
-Specifically,

-After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-This yields 20 (potentially different) scores.
-We then take the average of these 20 scores.
-This yields an average score for each episode (where the average is over all 20 agents).

-`The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.`

 ## Getting Started <a name="Getting Started"></a>